niamh-d/fspt26-intros/mariacarolina.md

 ### Oh blimey I'm an adult

 I was back to Rome, living again in my home with my cat and full of new fears that the pandemic brought.
 I had a hard time going back to taking a plane, solo travelling, doing things by myself.
 I am still not sure I can manage to be in public by my self, but turning 29yo helped.
+Or perhaps meeting love again through my young cat gave me a second chance in living.

 In the last 2 years I realized I became an adult without even knowing where my young years have gone, it was really all of a sudden.
 People started addressing me as "miss" - what the heck!?
 And great things came with it, because my inner talking became less judmental and I forgive myself more and more.
 I accepted my not so amazing human being as she is, and I am working towards being a good partner for the next person I will meet <i style="font-size:80%">(and a good ex for the exes that stayed lolol)</i>.